JESÚS SALVADOR TREVIÑO

 Mr. Treviño has won dozens of national and international awards and recognitions including (twice) the prestigious Directors Guild of America award and an Alma award for Outstanding Director of a Television drama and an Alma award as Co-Executive Producer of Resurrection Boulevard, Best Prime-time drama series.
 In 1991, his film, RAICES DE SANGRE (ROOTS OF BLOOD), was included in an anthology of the 25 Most Significant Films of Latin American Cinema at the 36th Annual International Film Festival of Valladolid, Spain.
 In 1993 he was honored with an homage at the Montevideo International Film Festival in Montevideo, Uruguay.

 Mr. Treviño is also a writer.
-His collection of short stories, THE FABULOUS SINKHOLE AND OTHER STORIES was published in 1995.
-His memoir, EYEWITNESS – A FILMMAKER’S MEMOIR OF THE CHICANO MOVEMENT was published in 2001.
-The book chronicles his experiences as an activist filmmaker during the turbulent 1960s and also addresses the status of United States Latinos in the next millennium.
-His latest collection of short stories, THE SKYSCRAPER THAT FLEW, was published in November of 2005.
+His collections of short stories include THE FABULOUS SINKHOLE AND OTHER STORIES (1995), THE SKYSCRAPER THAT FLEW (2005) and RETURN TO ARROYO GRANDE (2015).
+His none-fiction memoir, EYEWITNESS – A FILMMAKER’S MEMOIR OF THE CHICANO MOVEMENT was published in 2001.
+His non-fiction chronicle of Latinx documentary films THE CHICANO DOCUMENTARY was published in 2025.

 Mr. Trevino’s current project is www.Latinopia.com This is a video driven website on Latino history,art, literature,music, theater,cinema and food.